GSA/fedramp-gov/pages/tips-cues.md

 <div class="q1">
 <h3>Q: In the updated Continuous Monitoring Strategy Guide, I noticed there is now a defined “due date” for low vulnerabilities.
 Does my service offering have to implement that immediately?</h3>

-<p>A:The FedRAMP Continuous Monitoring Strategy Guide now requires low vulnerabilities to be remediated/mitigated within 180 days.
+<p>A: The FedRAMP Continuous Monitoring Strategy Guide now requires low vulnerabilities to be remediated/mitigated within 180 days.
 That requirement took effect on January 31, 2018 when the document was published.
 All newly identified “low” vulnerabilities should have a resolution date (as specified in the POA&M) no later than 180 days after the date of discovery.
 “Low” vulnerabilities that were identified and placed on the POA&M prior to January 31, 2018 may keep the previously assigned resolution date. <em>(February 28, 2018) </em>
 </p>
 </div>